 Let me start with a common misconception: going on “the juice” will get you jacked.
-“The Juice” is a frequently mis-used term, including the aggressive chemistry experiment conducted by professional bodybuilders and Testosterone Replacement Therapy, replacing the testosterone your body once produced naturally.
+“The Juice” is a frequently misused term, including the aggressive chemistry experiment conducted by professional bodybuilders and Testosterone Replacement Therapy, replacing the testosterone your body once produced naturally.
 Not only are the protocols different, but so are the body composition and health implications.
 If you want to shed fat and gain muscle, having your hormones optimized is an important, but non-crucial tactic.
-But as a mono-treatment (magic bullet), it’s not very effective.
-Or at least that’s what we see at Stark.
-The most powerful tools to achieve your health and fitness goals remain the complex, drawn-out solutions: exercise, nutrition and lifestyle.
+But as a mono-treatment (magic bullet), it’s not very effective, or at least that’s what we see at Stark.
+The most powerful tools to achieve your health and fitness goals remain the complex, drawn-out solutions: exercise, nutrition, and lifestyle.
 And in my opinion, Testosterone Replacement is too big of a commitment for the hope of an aesthetic change, alone.
-Here are a couple of before and after pics.
-The before pics were taken fifteen months ago; the after pics, a week before posting this article.

 Here are my reasons for starting TRT at the end of 2017: I was tired all the time, I was sore all the time, joint pain was increasing as was my ability to focus.
 The same story was told in my labs: total Testosterone of 280 and Free Testosterone as low as 3.
-But the most important consideration was surrounding new research showing that Low Testosterone in men leads to long-term problems with cognition and cardiovascular health risks.
+But the most important consideration was surrounding new research showing that low testosterone in men leads to long-term problems with cognition and cardiovascular health risks.
 The natural solutions applied over the preceding twelve months included meditation, eating nearly perfectly, a training program not too taxing, lots of mobility work, and getting eight hours of sleep every night.
-And, yes, even with “Low T” I was able to look like those before pictures.

 After having experienced the contrast between “Low T” and optimal levels, I regret not having agreed to the therapy sooner.
 However, I hated the thought of starting a life-long therapy with needles, so I fought and struggled through the symptoms.
 At fifty, with the advice of my doctor, it seemed like the timing was right.

 On a related note, it’s common where I live for Primary Care Physicians to scare their patients away from this kind of therapy; it’s just as common to under-treat out of fear of hurting the patient.
-Here’s the latest, and for me, the most relevant, research on the topic:
+Here’s some research on that topic that largely influenced me and my decision when it was released:

 The following is from a journal I kept on my replacement experience and what it’s like to go from total Testosterone levels of 280 to 1,100 and Free Testosterone levels of 3 to 25. . . .